supaglue-labs/supaglue/packages/sdk/crm/java/docs/AccountsApi.md

 //ApiKeyAuth.setApiKeyPrefix("Token");

 AccountsApi apiInstance = new AccountsApi();
-String xCustomerId = "xCustomerId_example"; // String | The customer ID
+String xCustomerId = "xCustomerId_example"; // String | The customer ID that uniquely identifies the customer in your application
 String xProviderName = "xProviderName_example"; // String | The provider name
 String accountId = "accountId_example"; // String |
 String expand = "expand_example"; // String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces